hiveot/hub/docs/TD Challenges.md

   The code generator creates the type and constants in the scope of the agent defining the thing.

 9. Would it be out of scope to use a TD to define a RPC service API?
 [Non-WoT Workaround]
  * Hiveot provides services for the directory, value storage, history storage, authentication and others using a TD, and generates the API with documentation from it (experimental).
- * Answer: In HiveOT all services are defined through a TDD and tdd2go will generate golang code for it.
-Service calls behave exactly as any other 'safe' action.
-It is up to the protocol binding to link responses to the requests.
+ * Answer 1: yes out of scope for WoT
+ * Answer 2: Hiveot provides a 'Consumer' client that runs of top of the transport protocol bindings and correlate a response with a request using the 'correlationID' field contained in request and response messages.

 10. 5.3.3.1 SecurityScheme  [Ambiguous]
 > The forth paragraph: "Security schemes generally may require additional authentication parameters, such as a password or key.
 The location of this information is indicated by the value associated with the name in, often in combination with the value associated with name."